mzabani/codd/docs/SQL-MIGRATIONS.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-## Using no-txn migrations
+## Using no-txn or custom-connection migrations

-By using `no-txn` migrations, you're taking great risk with the possibility of a migration failing when deploying and leaving the database in an intermediary state that is not compatible with the previously deployed application nor the to-be-deployed one.
+By using `no-txn` migrations or migrations with a custom connection string, you're taking great risk with the possibility of a migration failing when deploying and leaving the database in an intermediary state that is not compatible with the previously deployed application nor the to-be-deployed one.
 It is recommended that you avoid these at great costs and plan carefully when adding even one of them.

-_Codd_ will always run each block of consecutive `in-txn` migrations in a single transaction.
-If there are blocks of `in-txn` migrations intertwined with `no-txn` migrations, each consecutive block runs either in a transaction or outside a transaction, accordingly.
-Also, if even one `no-txn` migration exists, _codd_ will apply and commit every pending migration and verify checksums after that.
+_Codd_ will always run each block of consecutive `in-txn` migrations with the same connection string in a single transaction.
+If there are `in-txn` migrations intertwined with `no-txn` migrations or migrations with custom connection strings, every block of consecutive `in-txn` and `same-connection-string` migrations runs in the same transaction, but other migrations run separately.
+Also, if even one `no-txn` migration or one migration with a custom connection string exists, _codd_ will apply and commit every pending migration and verify checksums only after that.

 ## Unsupported SQL inside migrations